 BC First Peoples 12

 In this course students explore various aspects of Indigenous culture, values, traditions, history, languages and land.
-Students will examine the social, cultural, economic and political impacts of colonialism and discuss the movement towards decolonization.
+Students will examine the social, cultural, economic and political impacts of colonialism and cultural genocide, and discuss the movement towards decolonization.
 Students have the opportunity to learn course content by means of storytelling, analyzing case studies, and interpreting literature by Indigenous authors.
 Guest speakers and Indigenous artists will join our class frequently to further explain the significance of cultural expression.
 Experiential learning opportunities will be offered throughout the year, including a field trip to explore the culture of the Coast Salish people and legacy of the Residential School system.

 Financial Accounting 12